massgov/mayflower-patternlab/styleguide/source/_patterns/03-organisms/by-author/form-requirements.md

 * Location Icons

 ### Variant options
-* When added to a [Two Column](./?p=organisms-form-requirements-in-two-column) template the background color bleeds out to the left.
+* When added to a [Right Rail](./?p=organisms-form-requirements-in-two-colmun) template the background color bleeds out to the left.

 ### Variables
 ~~~